Blog

 Once you've created your code of conduct, you need to make sure people can access them.
 Members can't follow the rules if they don't know what they are.

-We recommend encouraging new members to read the guidelines before they join.
+We recommend encouraging new group members to read the guidelines before they join.
 In your community application form, make sure you direct new sign-ups to a page that contains your guidelines and ask them to state that they agree to the rules.

 You could also send an automated welcome email with community guidelines to everyone who signs up.